Almaz-KG/JavaExamples/README.md

-# The Art Of Java
+# The art of Java
 Java examples from "The art of java" book